makkus/freckles_website/pages/02.blog/example-wordpress/item.md

     headinglevel: 3
 ---

-Another example on how to use [`freckelize`](https://docs.freckles.io/en/latest/freckelize_command.html) to easily setup an environment using only (relevant) application data.
+Another example on how to use [`freckelize`](https://docs.freckles.io/en/latest/freckelize_command.html).
 This time we will setup a [Wordpress](https://wordpress.com) instance, both locally and later, on a public VPS.

 For this article, I'll assume you've already read [the post about the `static-website`-adapter](/blog/example-static-website).